 Getting rid of

-clutter isn't just throwing away stuff.
+clutter is not just throwing away stuff.

-Instead, it's about
+Instead, it is about

 picking the very best and using only those things that bring

 greater scheme of life, not a lot of cash was invested in the